 Example of Past Tense Verbs

-Notice that many of these verbs are irregular and so they have a past form which is not "ed" but instead has a different form like sing/sang or go/went:
+Notice that many of these verbs are irregular, and so they have a past form which is not "-ed" but instead have a different form like sing/sang or go/went:

 Example of Infinitive Verb ( "to" form)

 Note: in a list, the "to" only appears before the first verb, but all the other verbs are written as if "to" was in front.